itseduvieira/myblog/_i18n/en/_posts/2021-01-30-is-it-that-hard-to-work-with-it.markdown

 ---
 layout: post
-title:  "A tech career and its psychological implications.
-Is it that hard to work with IT?"
+title:  "A tech career and its psychological implications"
+description: "Is it that hard to work with IT?"
 author: edu
 categories: [ Jekyll ]
 image: assets/images/demo1.jpg